Hungary

 Hungary is a smart pick when you want one trip to bring together a grand capital, thermal-bath culture, a lake escape, and a few more unexpected stops.
 Budapest is the most natural starting point, and from there the route can open toward Lake Balaton, the Danube Bend, Eger, Pécs, or Szeged.

-- For 4–6 days: Budapest + Balaton or Budapest + the Danube Bend + Szeged.
+• For 4–6 days: Budapest or Balaton, the Danube Bend and Szeged.

 Hungary travel guide